shahrajk/deelpayslip/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+At this point, you’re on your own.

 You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+The curated feature set is suitable for small and medium deployments, and you shouldn’t feel obligated to use this feature.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Capacitor

+This project integrates Capacitor to enable cross-platform functionality.
+For more information on Capacitor, visit the [official documentation](https://capacitorjs.com/docs).

+### `npx cap sync`

+Synchronizes your web app with native projects.

+### `npx cap open ios`

+Opens the iOS project in Xcode for building and running on an iOS device or simulator.

+### `npx cap open android`

+Opens the Android project in Android Studio for building and running on an Android device or emulator.

+### `npx cap serve`

+Starts a live-reload server on your local network and opens it in the default browser.

-## Learn More
+## Download Functionality

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This project includes functionality to download and open payslip files across different platforms (web, iOS, Android).

+### Web

+On the web, the payslip files can be downloaded directly using a Blob and an anchor tag.

+### iOS and Android

+On mobile platforms, the payslip files are fetched and written to the device's filesystem using Capacitor's Filesystem API.
+Files can then be opened using the appropriate native application.

+### Directory Descriptions

+- **public/**: Contains the static assets and the main HTML file for the web application.
+- **src/**: Contains the source code of the React application.
+  - **components/**: Contains the React components.
+    - **PayslipListItem.tsx**: Represents an individual payslip in the list.
+  - **utils/**: Contains utility functions and mock data.
+    - **mockData.ts**: Provides sample payslip data for development purposes.
+  - **pages/**: Contains page-level components.
+    - **PayslipDetails.tsx**: Displays and handles the download of a specific payslip.
+    - **PayslipList.tsx**: Displays a list of all available payslips.
+  - **App.tsx**: The main application component that sets up routing and application structure.
+  - **index.tsx**: The entry point for the React application.
+- **android/**: Contains the Android project files generated by Capacitor.
+- **ios/**: Contains the iOS project files generated by Capacitor.
+- **capacitor.config.ts**: Configuration file for Capacitor.
+- **package.json**: Configuration file for npm, listing dependencies and scripts.